 Some studies indicate that how often you use CBD can affect how long it stays in your system.
 CBD itself is non-toxic so it is unlikely that you would build up a resistance to it.

 However, when used regularly CBD tends to build up in your body causing its effects to last longer.
 With time, you may find that a small dose will achieve the same results you used to experience from taking a larger dose.

-It is a bit difficult to determine the exact number of hours CBD lasts because, as we said, everyone is unique.
-This is the reason why you should adjust your CBD intake to a point you find it effective for you.
+It is a bit difficult to determine exactly how long CBD lasts because, as we have said, everyone’s reaction is unique.
+This is the reason why you should adjust your CBD intake to the point at which it is most effective for you.

-Most CBD users will go through a period of experimentation at some point, trying different CBD products and different dosing routines to find that perfect fit.
-Using CBD is a process, so we’d advise you not to hope for a mind-blowing experience on your first use CBD doesn’t work that way.
+Most CBD users will go through a period of experimentation, trying different CBD products and different dosing routines to find that perfect fit.
+Using CBD is a process, so we’d advise you not to hope for a mind-blowing experience on your first try, CBD just doesn’t work that way.

 But if you buy only quality CBD products and put in the effort to find out how to use them in the best possible way, your CBD experience will quickly become something truly great.